 (3) Finally the cost of car insurance.

-As we all known this is a major problem for many young drivers.
+As we all know this is a major problem for many young drivers.
 There are however things that you can do to minimise these costs.
 Adding a parent as a named driver to the policy.
 Agreeing to a mileage limit or times of day the vehicle can be driven to keep the premiums down.

 Even if the young driver does not have a car when they first pass, the longer they have their licence before they insure a car the cheaper the insurance becomes.
-This is because most insurers add an amount to the cost of the insurance policy for inexperience drivers.
+This is because most insurers add an amount to the cost of the insurance policy for inexperienced drivers.
 This loading is usually based only on the length of time the driving licence has been held!

-My own view derived from all of the above, is where possible it is better to learn now, rather than postponing learning to drive until later.
+My own view derived from all of the above is where possible it is better to learn now, rather than postponing learning to drive until later.